 This is where knowing is both enticing and dangerous.
 To know is to see, as in “I see what you’re saying/meaning.”
 And just as sight is limited, so is the felt sense of our understanding.
 The issue here isn’t that we can’t know anything or that the various sciences of our inquiry are not telling us truths about the universe of which we are a part of, it is that all such is tentative and progressive.
 Thing is, we really, really don’t like uncertainty.

 In this time of global upheaval, where many of the systems and institutions we’ve built over the centuries are showing their cracks and fault lines, conspiracies are running rampant.
 Poking fun at them is as time-honored of a tradition as lamenting the burning of the library of Alexandria.
 Really?
 Just me?
 Well, run with me here a bit anyway.
 We like pointing out the absurd in others, but since they’re as human as we are, it’s good to remember that with a change in circumstance or perhaps even the passing of time, we may find ourselves in a position of being just as wrong about something.

 The conspiracy makers/believers are attempting to bail the same boat we are, using the same tools we are.
 The difference is their buckets are simply filled with more holes.
 We’re sailing through a storm of fear, scooping uncertainty and throwing it overboard as fast as we can.
 Just as one group’s cult is another group’s religion, so one person’s conspiracy is another’s knowing.
-They all exist to address the same problem and are actively engaged in bringing about the same feeling: vindication.
+They all exist to address the same problem, a need to control, and are actively engaged in bringing about the same feeling: vindication.
 Nothing feels better than the belief in our rightness.

 Take a moment to ask more questions, built upon a recognition of our shared human desire to feel in control.
 We aren’t going to remove the silliness, but we just might see something we missed.